 The Mate’s Guide to Burnham of 1903 tells us that the Burnham Golf Club was formed in 1890 with a 9 hole course, extended to 18 holes in 1897.
 By the time of the guide the size of the course had been extended to 3 miles.
 It was laid out by Chas.
 Gibson of Westward Ho “who has taken every advantage of the natural suitability of the ground…..in fact, nature has provided bunkers such as man could not devise and yet the ball is always playable if one knows how……..The course, as a rule, punishes erratic driving and there is a hazard in front of every tee………there is a charming variety about the holes rarely to be met with on other links.
 A cosy pavilion, facing the first tee and the last hole, supplies all the needs of a golfer.”

-At this time the membership was over 250 and the entrance fee was £5.
+The Guide tells us that by 1903 the membership was over 250 and the entrance fee was £5.
 5s.
 0d. plus an annual subscription of £1.
 1s.
 0d.
 Visitors were admitted by introduction of a member or the secretary and paid 2s. per day or 10s. per week.
+The Ward Lock Guide to Weston-super-mare from around 1915 tells us that “visitors introduced by members are admitted on payment of 2/6 day, 10/- week, £1 10s month.”
+The guide also tell us that ” The Ladies’ Golf Club has a n excellent croquet lawn and tennis court.”

 Photos above from the Mate’s Guide 1903